 Kaohsiung in two days: the first day

-If you want to visit Kaohsiung I recommend you to spend at least two days in this city Most people who arrive in Taiwan land in Taipei.
-From Taipei to Kaohsiung you can either take the bus (it takes at least 4 hours) or the HSR train, the high-speed train that uses the same technology as the Japanese Shinkansen.
+If you want to visit Kaohsiung, I recommend spending at least two days in this city.
+Most people who arrive in Taiwan land in Taipei.
+From Taipei to Kaohsiung, you can either take the bus (it takes at least 4 hours) or the HSR train, the high-speed train.
 It will take you from Taipei to Kaohsiung in about an hour and a half.

-It’ss one of the most beautiful metro stations in Asia.
-The Formosa Boulevard Station it’s in the center of the city, the ideal location to find a hotel.
-Here you can find some discounts on Booking.com.
-Another good option would be Airbnb.
+It’s one of the most beautiful metro stations in Asia.
+The Formosa Boulevard Station is in the city’s center, the ideal location to find a hotel.
+You can find some discounts on Booking.com here.
+Another good option is Trip.com.

 Monkey Mountain is a hill in the western area of Kaohsiung famous for the many Taiwanese macaques that roam free in the small forest.

-Taiwanese macaques are a species of endangered monkeys and Kaohsiung it’s one of the few places where you can see them.
+Taiwanese macaques are an endangered species of monkeys, and Kaohsiung is one of the few places you can see them.
 It takes about an hour to get to the top (if you walk slowly) and a little less to go down.
-When you go down it will be dinner time.
-A perfect chance to visit one of the several night markets.
+When you go down, it will be dinner time.
+It is a perfect chance to visit one of the several night markets.